 professionals resident in the South

-West and currently includes about a hundred representatives from
+West and currently includes more than 50 representatives from

 the Aeronautical, Chemical, Civil, Electrical and Electronic,